slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It’s kind of fun to do the impossible!"
 -- Walt Disney [1901]*

+> *"If you think we can’t change the world, it just means you’re not one of those that will."
+-- Jacque Fresco [1916]*

 > *"The limits of the possible can only be defined by going beyond them into the impossible."
 -- Arthur C. Clarke [1917]*

+> *"Birds born is a cage think flying is an illness."
+-- Alejandro Jodorowski [1929]*

+> *"When nothing is sure, everything is possible."
+-- Margaret Drabble [1939]*

 > *"Often isn’t the mountains ahead that wear you out, it’s the little pebble in your shoe."
 -- Muhammad Ali [1942]*

+> *"What we call reality is in fact nothing more than a culturally sanctioned and linguistically reinforced hallucination."
+-- Terence McKenna [1946]*

 > *"Impossible is just an opinion."
 -- Paulo Coelho [1947]*